ManoManoTech/loggia/docs/usage.md

 <!--
 Pass the Logger classes in your Hypercorn or Gunicorn configuration.

-The logger are already configured for DataDog, and they support JSON structured logging for access logs.
+The logger classes are already configured for DataDog, and they support JSON structured logging for access logs.

 ### Hypercorn